 When I say that I am working in Sweden, I usually get a lot of questions.
 Or, I hear a lot of clichés.
-I know that there are some pre-conceived ideas around it and how good working here is.
+I know that there are some preconceived ideas around it and how good working here is.
 And so, here, I am not aiming on saying that everything is perfect.
 Instead, I will try to picture a more realistic situation.
 My objective is not to give a wrong idea nor to discourage people to come, but to give an objective and accurate idea of what’s like to work in Sweden.

-As experiences can be different based on the company, its culture or the industry, I want to use my background as an example.
-Of course your experience might differ and as we know experiences are lived differently among people, even within the same company.
+As experiences can be different based on the company, its culture, or the industry, I want to use my background as an example.
+Of course, your experience might differ and as we know experiences are lived differently among people, even within the same company.

-I am not willing to disclose the company I am working for nor my job title, but I am working in the transport and logistics industry, and have “normal” office hours.
+I am working in the transport and logistics industry, and have “normal” office hours.
 After joining this company in January 2018, I, now, have a better idea of what’s like to work in Sweden.
 This situation might not be the most common in Sweden, but Stockholm is full of international companies and so I believe some of you will be able to relate!

-In addition, I discover that in Sweden, it is ok to say “no”.
+In addition, I discovered that in Sweden, it is ok to say “no”.
 Let me explain this one.
 In many situations, when a manager is asking you to complete a task, you can say no to it, and that’s completely fine!
 No one will blame you for it!
-Can we just agree on this point, as, when saying no, it is mostly because a person either does not have a skill/capacity and know it.
+Can we just agree on this point, as, when saying no, it is mostly because a person either does not have a skill/capacity and know it?
 The second option here regards the level of stress and anxiety the situation could bring.
 So, it would be better and more efficient to refuse to do the task.
 Saying no because one just does not want or is lazy – that does not work.

 Salary & Taxation

 Salaries in Sweden are highly regulated and so no matter where you work in the country, you’d have pretty much the same salary.
 There are collective agreements for all industries and so it binds companies to offer the same minimum salary to all employees.
 All employees in a given position – regardless of gender.
-Of course, your salary, based on the collective agreement, is adjusted depending on your studies, previous experiences and whether you are junior or senior in a company.
+Of course, your salary, based on the collective agreement, is adjusted depending on your studies, previous experiences, and whether you are junior or senior in a company.

 In my case, these extra hours are not paid.
 But I can just spend more time at home or have a long weekend once in a while.
 Using this, we have a bit more time to travel as we get days off to add to our weekends.
 Another advantage is that if I feel a bit sick or not so great one day, I can just head back home but stay longer the next day to compensate.
 I tell you, that’s a great system!

 I like the fact that in Sweden, there is a strong emphasis on having a balance between the professional and the personal.
 It means that some companies give an amount of money every year to be spent on health and well-being.
-This can be a card to your local gym, a spa access or anything else you can think of.
-Also, many companies have their own gyms and so it is rather easy to come in the morning with a sport bag and either start or finish the day there.
+This can be a card to your local gym, spa access, or anything else you can think of.
+Also, many companies have their own gyms and so it is rather easy to come in the morning with a sports bag and either start or finish the day there.
 Yes, you read correctly!
 It’s pretty amazing right?!

 I hope this article gave you some ideas on how it is like to work in Sweden.
-And also gave the advantages, and other aspects of how it is like to work here.
+And also gave the advantages and other aspects of how it is like to work here.
 Please keep in mind that this is based only on my personal experience and things can differ depending on companies.
 If you have details to add, please let me know in the comments below!